Sylvie Giono & Jacques Meny in visit.

 Mixing arts and cultures is wealth

-After a long time of disrepair, the Hotel d'Astier was rehabilitated thanks to a long restoration work.
+After a long restoration work, the Hôtel d'Astier opened its doors in 2015.
 Luckily, the XVIth century courtyard has been saved.

-Alain and Nicole Géray owners with their children Laurent and Nicolas, wished to establish a cultural center there, which they continue to develop today with the support of many people.
-From the beginning, the project aims to offer workshops to artists, as well as galleries to receive exhibitions.
+From the beginning, Alain and Nicole Géray, owners , wished to establish a cultural center there.
+The project aims to offer workshops to artists, as well as galleries to receive exhibitions.
 The space can also host concerts, plays or dance performances in a very atypical theatre.

-Beyond contributing to the emergence of artists, Alain, Laurent and Nicolas are convinced that opening this building for free to the public is a key asset to encourage access to culture for everyone, and introduce tourists to a five centuries old heritage.
+Today, Alain, Laurent and Nicolas, his sons, are convinced that opening this building for free to the public is a key asset to encourage access to culture for everyone, and introduce tourists to five centuries of heritage.

-Since its rebirth, the Hotel d'Astier has welcomed painters, sculptors, actors, dancers of various nationalities: Guatemalan, Chinese, Canadian and French.
+Since its rebirth, the Hotel d'Astier has welcomed painters, sculptors, actors, dancers of various nationalities: Guatemalan, Chinese, Canadian, French, etc.

-They are part of a colony of artists united in an association named "Confluences".
+This colony of artists are united in an association named "Confluences".

-The artists thus have a permanent place to meet, communicate and exchange.
+The artists could have a permanent place to meet, communicate and exchange.

-Musicians, directors, scenographers, actors and dance troupes come regularly to perform their artistic representations, and bring life to this incredible place.
-The Hotel d'Astier is based in a multicultural neighborhood where other artists establish and open new workshops and galleries (about 70 workshops are now opened in Forcalquier)
+Musicians, directors, scenographers, actors and dance troupes come regularly to perform.
+The Hotel d'Astier is based in a multicultural neighborhood where other artists establish and open new workshops and galleries (about 70 workshops are now opened in Forcalquier).

 Here are the 3 objectives of the Hotel d'Astier :

-- Collide the artistic worlds by promoting diversity and communication between the arts and know-how: painting, sculpture, theater, dance, music, digital design;
+- Collide the artistic worlds by promoting diversity and communication between the arts and know-how.

-- Develop an opened mindset by mixing cultures and origins in one place and confronting European, Asian, American, African and international sensitivities in general
+- Develop an opened mindset by mixing cultures and confronting international sensitivities.

-- Give everyone access to culture and generate vocations, especially for the younger generations, by opening up to the general public and organizing collaborative events with schools in particular.
+- Give everyone access to culture and generate vocations, especially for the younger generations, by opening up to all kind of publics and organizing collaborative events.

 AN EXCEPTIONAL HISTORICAL HERITAGE